Planning a kitchen

-Planning a kitchen

 |Cooker||Fridge/Freezer||Dishwasher (full/slimline)||Washing machine/tumble dryer||Built-in oven|

-Even if you don’t go down the route of having something made bespoke, many kitchen companies have design services to help you come up with the best design for you and your lifestyle, including which types of storage could work best.
+Even if you don’t opt for bespoke design, many kitchen companies have design services to help you come up with the best design for you and your lifestyle, including which types of storage could work best.

 You can click on the kitchen brand names in our kitchen brands guide to see what services each firm provides.

 If you have a particularly small kitchen, it's worth visiting our small kitchens page for more ideas on how to make the space work best for you.